omertafveez-2001/omertafveez-2001.github.io/blogs/reasoning-primer/reasoning-primer.md

 </p>
 This is what I thought initiailly, when I started to work on Language Models.
 But there is much to it.
 In the past 5 years, we have seen plenty of work in AI Safety, and Reasoning.
 So one could really ask, <i>"What exactly is Reasoning"?</i> or <i>"What is AI Safety in LLMs"?</i> <br> <br>

-> "**Reasoning** in LLMs refers to the model's ability to perform structured, step-wise, logically coherent inference that goes beyond surface-level pattern matching, allowing the model to solve problems via multi-step computation, planning, abstraction, and generalization" ~ <i>GPT-5 Instant Response</i> <br> <br>
+> **Reasoning** in LLMs refers to the model's ability to perform structured, step-wise, logically coherent inference that goes beyond surface-level pattern matching, allowing the model to solve problems via multi-step computation, planning, abstraction, and generalization ~ <i>GPT-5 Instant Response</i> <br> <br>

 Well there is a reason why, I deliberately attach a GPT response, because maybe MAYBE...
 GPT-5 does not <i>reason<i> that well.
 And that is because this definition sounds *true* but is definitely not academically *true*.
 Let us also think step-by-step. <br> <br>